 What you will learn:

 Hardwood floors are an excellent flooring option in just about any home.
-They’re timeless, suit almost any decor, and are durable and sturdy, making them a fantastic investment for homeowners and landlords.
+They're a fantastic investment for homeowners and landlords because:

-Unlike some types of flooring, like budget-friendly carpet and laminate that requires glues and adhesives, hardwood flooring is hypoallergenic and doesn’t emit any petrochemical emissions.
+Unlike some types of flooring, such as budget-friendly carpet and laminate that requires glues and adhesives, hardwood flooring is hypoallergenic and doesn’t emit any petrochemical emissions.

 Best of all, they’re easy to clean with the right tools.